The Claymore Award -

-Over $1,500 in prizes, plus possible book advance and book publication, plus possible agent representation
+Over $3,000 in prizes, plus possible book advance and book publication, plus possible agent representation

-Enter the first 50 pages of your unpublished crime literature manuscript in the contest.
+Judges will consider any subgenre of mystery or thriller.
+Enter the first 50 pages of any unpublished literature in the following genres:

 Only publishers appearing on the Mystery Writers of America and International Thriller Writers approved publishers list are recommended.
 We will not connect you with a publisher not appearing on one of these lists.

 Any author may enter (published or not); however, the contest is limited to only unpublished manuscripts not currently under contract.

 Ten finalists are chosen through a blind judging process.
 The winner will receive an engraved replica of a Claymore Dagger, free admission to the current year's Killer Nashville, and more.
 The top ten finalists also receive prizes.
 Any manuscript of exceptional merit deemed ready for submission will be recommended by Killer Nashville to agents, editors, and publishers regardless of placement in the contest.

 The winner will be announced at the awards ceremony during the Guest of Honor dinner & Awards Banquet on the Saturday evening of the conference.
 After the conference, those who requested a critique will receive one from the judges.

 To attend the awards ceremony, you must purchase tickets for the Guest of Honor Dinner.
 Register for Killer Nashville and the Guest of Honor Dinner here.
 The top three finalists will be reimbursed the cost of his/her ticket.